SupremeERG/IRSeC-2025/README.md

 ## Ansible
 - The Ansible folder contains all information and scripts pertaining to Ansible automation

+### General
+- `inventory/net.yaml` contains the an inventory file for every host on the network

 ### Scripts
 - `auth_setup.sh` sets up SSH authentication for Ansible managed nodes